ROUTINE and PERFORM

 END ROUTINE;

 COBOL programmers will be familiar with ROUTINE and PERFORM from COBOL as they follow similar rules to COBOL’s PERFORM.
 Unlike COBOL, in Jazz a ROUTINE can be passed parameters by the PERFORM.
-However, unlike a subprogram that is invoked with CALL etc, a ROUTINE does not have any local data except for the parameters, so that a DEFINE written within a ROUTINE is known to all following statements, including those coming after END ROUTINE;
+However, unlike a subprogram that is invoked with CALL, a ROUTINE does not have any local data except for the parameters, so that data defined by DEFINE written within a ROUTINE is known to all following statements, including those coming after END ROUTINE;

 The PERFORM statement may be written anywhere, including within the scope of logical-control statements like IF and FOR, within another Paragraph, and so on.
 When executed, control is passed to the first statement following the PERFORM statement.
 When the Paragraph has finished executing, control is passed back to the statement following the PERFORM statement.